Cohomology on the centric orbit category of a fusion system: Background results

 \end{enumerate}

-A morphism $M \to N$ of Mackey functors is a collection of $k$-module homomorphisms $\eta_P\colon M(P) \to N(P)$ such that $\eta = (\eta_P)$ is both a natural transformation $M^* \to N^*$ and a natural transformation $M_* \to N_*$ simultaneously.
+A morphism $M \to N$ of Mackey functors is a family of $k$-module homomorphisms $\eta_P\colon M(P) \to N(P)$ such that $\eta = (\eta_P)$ is both a natural transformation from $M^* \to N^*$ and a natural transformation $M_* \to N_*$ simultaneously.
 A subfunctor of $M$ is a subfunctor of $M^*$ which is simultaneously a subfunctor of $M_*$, and quotient functors are defined objectwise.